 - Use aged egg whites when making macarons.
 This is egg whites that have been separated from the yolks at least a day before, then brought to room temperature.
 This allows the proteins to relax, creating a more stable meringue.

-Do I need to sift the dry ingredients?
+Do I need to sift the almond meal and icing sugar?

 If you use a food processor to combine the dry ingredients, then no. The most important thing is that there are no big lumps (you want smooth, shiny shells).
 If you don't have a food processor, sift the dry ingredients a few times.